Big Ron HunterBlues

-Ron is called the world's happiest Bluesman.
+Ron is the world’s happiest Bluesman.
 He owns a voice that gives people chills.
-It’s the kind of voice that carries warmth and tenderness, a voice that is unmistakably his own and embodies everything that’s raw, pure and beautiful about the blues.
+It’s the kind of voice that carries tenderness, a voice that is unmistakably his own and embodies everything that’s raw, pure, and beautiful about the blues.

 Ron Hunter was born in Winston-Salem, NC in 1953.
 His father, who was a sharecropper, taught Ron how to sing and play the guitar at a young age.
 Ron cherished evenings on the porch of their log cabin, following along as his father played, “I Hate to See the Sun Go Down.”

 He recalls the sounds and smells of his childhood home as though it were yesterday; “My mama used to have her apron on, she’d be drying her hands off on her apron and she’d be walking through the house singing, ‘Walk with Me, Lord’.
 And the kitchen would be smelling so good.”

 “Cornbread and cabbage, pork chops.
 Especially in the mornings.
 She used to fix ham in the mornings.
 You could smell that ham all the way through the house.
 And hot biscuits, they’d melt in your mouth.
 We had a well and an outhouse, chickens, hogs, and goats.”

 The red banks of North Carolina and the fruits of its land are Ron’s musical muses.
 His style pays homage to the traditional Piedmont blues sound, but with his own take.
 “My dad, he always told me to pick, but I developed my own style.”
 As Ron puts it, he plays “the red-clay-squirrel-scratching blues.
 When you hear my music, you can hear the scratching of those squirrels running up and down the trees, chasing each other.”